George Mikhailovich, Count Brasov: Exile

-On the night of 12–13 June 1918, George's father was shot dead on the outskirts of Perm by the Cheka, the Bolshevik secret police.
+In the early hours of 13 June 1918, George's father was shot dead on the outskirts of Perm by the Cheka, the Bolshevik secret police.
 The circumstances of his father's death would not become known until after George's death.
 Still believing Michael to be alive, George's mother and half-sister Natalia, his mother's daughter from her first marriage, were smuggled out of Russia to Kiev, in German-controlled Ukraine, by the Germans.
 After the armistice in November 1918, the Royal Navy evacuated George's mother and half-sister to England, and George and Miss Neame joined them in a rented house at Wadhurst, Sussex, just after Easter 1919.